JoonDong2/Android/WaveData/README.md

 ### animateBars(float[] values, float maxValue)

-> This method calculate max value in `values` array and package the array to `ArrayBundle`.
+> This method calculates max value in `values` array and package the array to `ArrayBundle`.
 >
 > If byte array is input, it is converted float inside.
 >